 Clean the mushrooms thoroughly and remove the stems.
 Set the stems aside for later.

 Fill a bowl or large plastic bag with the marsala wine.
-Add the mushroom caps and cover.
-Place in the refrigerator overnight, or for at least 4 hours.
+Add the mushroom caps and cover or seal.
+Place in the refrigerator for at least 4 hours or overnight.

-Chop the mushroom stems and place in a bowl.
-Add the breadcrumbs.
-Cover this mixture with the whole milk and cream cheese.
+Chop the mushroom stems and place in a bowl along with the breadcrumbs.
+Cover this mixture with the milk and cream cheese.
 Let it sit for 5 minutes.

-Add the grated cheese, chopped parsley, salt, pepper, garlic, onion, and garlic and onion powder.
+Add the grated cheese, chopped parsley, salt, pepper, garlic, onion, and garlic and onion powders.
 Stir to combine.
-Add the Italian sausage and combine thoroughly, until all of the spice/breadcrumb mixture is evenly distributed in the meat.
+Add the Italian sausage and combine thoroughly, until all of the meat is evenly distributed.

 Preheat the oven to 400 F.

 Remove the mushroom caps from the refrigerator and take them out of the wine.
 Place the caps on a cooling rack over a baking sheet.
 This recipe makes overstuffed mushrooms, so scoop a generous amount of filling for each mushroom cap.
-Make a round ball of the meat mixture and place it into the cavity of the mushroom cap.
-Repeat with all of the mushrooms.
-Place the mushrooms close together on the cooling rack to prevent them from falling over.
+Make a round ball of the meat mixture and place into the cavity of each cap.
+Arrange the mushrooms close together on the cooling rack to prevent them from falling over.

-Bake for 25 minutes.
-The mushrooms should be golden brown.
-Top with a sprinkling of grated Romano cheese and chopped parsley!
+Bake for 25 minutes, until golden brown.
+Top with a sprinkling of grated Romano cheese and chopped parsley, if desired.